Short answer

 Live

-StablePro Wallet is in live Android beta.
+StablePro Wallet is live on Android and Google Play.
 Not a waitlist, not a mockup.
 An actual downloadable app.
 A working consumer app at testnet stage is a meaningful execution signal.

 stableprowallet.io